OliveIsLazy/Project-1.3/How to: GitHub.md

 > You're under no obligation to choose a license.
 However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

-GitHub help also suggests using [this](https://choosealicense.com/) to help you choose your lisence.
+GitHub help also created [this](https://choosealicense.com/) to help you choose your lisence.

 The MIT lisence is a common lisence if you don't really know what to do and want to have a project open source.